‘Dances With Wolves’ actor arrested in Nevada sex abuse case

 Although the warrant includes details of crimes reported elsewhere, the arrest stems from crimes allegedly committed in Nevada’s Clark County.
 They include sex trafficking, sexual assault of a child younger than 16 and child abuse.

-Some of the alleged victims were as young as 13, it said.
-Police also said one of Chasing Horse’s wives was offered to him as a “gift” when she was 15, while another became a wife after turning 16.
+Some of the alleged victims were as young as 13, according to the warrant.
+One of Chasing Horse’s wives was allegedly offered to him as a “gift” when she was 15, while another became a wife after turning 16.